Entry conditions and residence permits for Estonia

 - Estonian Ministry of Foreign Affairs.
 Visiting Estonia

-- Work in Estonia < 90 days - apply for short-term visa
+- Work in Estonia < 90 days - apply for short-stay visa (Schengen visa)

-- Work in in Estonia 3 - 6 months - apply for long-term visa.
+- Work in Estonia 3 - 12 months - apply for long-stay visa.

-On December 21 st 2007, Estonia joined the Schengen area.
-Now you can apply for a short term visa at the embassy of another Schengen member state if there is no Estonian embassy in your home country.
-See the list of embassies representing Estonia at the website of Estonian Ministry of Foreign Affairs.
-Long term visas still need to be applied for from the nearest Estonian foreign representation.
-Both short term and long term visa application are processed in 30 days.
+Long-stay visas (type D) still need to be applied for from the nearest Estonian foreign representation.
+Both short-stay and long-stay visa applications are processed in 30 days.
 If you come to Estonia through another country do not forget to check whether a transit visa is required.

-If your period of work in Estonia is shorter than 6 months, you do not need a work permit if you register your short term employment (employer must register you) at the Citizenship and Migration Bureau (CMB).
-Short term employment must be registered before applying for a long-term visa, and the document confirming registration must be appended to the long term visa application.
+Short term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register you at the Citizenship and Migration Bureau (CMB).
+Short term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
+You must append the document confirming your registration for short term employment to your long-stay visa application.
 The registration process at the CMB takes up to 10 days.
-The best way is to register short term employment by mail before arriving in Estonia.
+The best way is to register short term employment by mail before arriving in Estonia (taotlus [at] politsei.ee)

 If your period of work in Estonia is up to 5 days during a 30 day period, then you do not have to register your employment (employer does not have to register you).

-- The residence permit for research is issued, if:
+- The residence permit for research is issued, if the alien has appropriate professional preparation or experience for such activity and if:

--the R&D institution has been registered by the Ministry of Education and Research and has received a positive evaluation;
+- the R&D institution has been registered by the Ministry of Education and Research and has received a positive evaluation at least in one research field or;

--the hosting agreement is signed between the researcher and the hostin research institution for carrying out research and development work.
+- or the hosting agreement is signed between the researcher and the hosting research institution for carrying out R&D work.

-There are several ways how to apply for a residence permit for employment as a scientist: see our ROAD-MAP for coming to Estonia.
+There are several ways how to apply for a residence permit for employment as a researcher: see our ROAD-MAP for coming to Estonia.

 - The hosting agreement should contain: